 I thought I'd take a shortcut.
 Straight from our hilltop to theirs.

 there it got pretty deep.
 I found myself trying to plough up the hill

 in waist deep snow.
 I was using bushes and branches to pull myself

 along.
-It's a wonder I didn't fall into a snow crevace and get frozen or something.
+It's a wonder I didn't fall into a snow crevace and get frozen

-capsule.
+vitamin capsule.
 A lot of it was cod liver oil I found out from subsequent

 burps.
 So, they weighed me and they gave me this enormous pill.
-I said, “Why
+I

-is best.
+bottle is best.
 They'll take it all at once to save muss, fuss and

 bother.
 So, we give them the biggest dose that they can take at one

 time and send them away.
 Then, when they come back, we'll give them

 I took that pill and struggled back down the hill and made arrangements